 - Maximum residual disinfectant levels (MRDLs) have been specified to identify the level of disinfectants (i.e., chlorine, chloramines, and chlorine dioxide) that may not be exceeded without an unacceptable possibility of adverse health effects. - Disinfection byproducts (DBPs) are measured at locations in the distribution system that result in the highest concentrations of byproducts (maximum residence time in the distribution system often is used as a surrogate sampling location to approximate anticipated maximum concentration).
 DBPs are produced by the reaction of disinfectants with organic matter (DBP precursors) and may continue to form in the distribution system.
-Because the best way of reducing DBPs is to prevent them from being formed, treatment is often required to remove DBP precursors (measured as total organic carbon [TOC]). - Lead and copper are measured at the consumer's tap.
+There is no requirement for the removal of DBP precursors in ground water systems. - Lead and copper are measured at the consumer's tap.
 Typically, lead and copper in tap water originate from the consumer's plumbing through corrosion, although they can also be present in the source water or result from corrosion of distribution system components, particularly lead service lines.
 By adjusting the water quality entering the distribution system, water systems can reduce the corrosivity of their water and the risk of elevated lead and copper at the consumer's tap.
 If elevated levels of lead or copper are detected, it may be necessary to conduct a corrosion control study to determine the cause.